Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy the application across multiple Availability Zones and Edge locations.
 - [ ] Deploy the application across multiple Availability Zones and subnets.
 - [x] Deploy the application across multiple Regions and Availability Zones (Co ).
-- [ ] Deploy the application across multiple VPC’s and subnets .
+- [ ] Deploy the application across multiple VPC’s and subnets.

 **[⬆ Back to Top](#table-of-contents)**